SCNU203/Math23k/README.md

 # Math23k

-The Math23k dataset for downloading
+The original partition of Math23k dataset for downloading.